-- They are not owned by the consolidated entities, but rather by a legally separate, non-related third party; - Are available to be used only to pay or fund post-employment benefits and are not available to the Group's own creditors, even in bankruptcy.
-Assets cannot be returned to the Group's consolidated entities, unless the remaining assets of the plan are sufficient to meet all the related employee benefit obligations of the plan or the reporting entity, or are used to reimburse it for post-employment benefits the Group has already paid to employees.
+- They are not owned by CaixaBank, but rather by a legally separate, non-related third party; - They are available to be used only to pay or fund post-employment benefits and are not available to CaixaBank's own creditors, even in bankruptcy.
+Assets cannot be returned to CaixaBank, unless the remaining assets of the plan are sufficient to meet all the related employee benefit obligations of the plan or CaixaBank, or are used to reimburse it for post-employment benefits CaixaBank has already paid to employees.

-Virtually all the Group's defined benefit post-employment benefits are assured through polices taken out with the Group subsidiary VidaCaixa, SA de Seguros y Reaseguros.
+Virtually all of CaixaBank's defined benefit post-employment benefits are assured through polices taken out with the Group subsidiary VidaCaixa, SA de Seguros y Reaseguros.
 Consequently, these contracts do not meet the requirements to be considered plan assets.
 The fair value of the insurance contracts is shown under "Insurance contracts linked to pensions" in CaixaBank's separate balance sheet.

 CaixaBank's remaining defined benefit post-employment benefits, arising mostly from mergers, are assured through polices contracted with the entities that are not considered related parties and which do meet the requirements to be considered plan assets.
 The fair value of these insurance contracts is recognised as a decrease in the value of the liabilities under "Provisions - Provisions for pensions and similar obligations".
-When the value of plan assets is greater than the value of the obligations, the positive difference is recognised under "Other assets - Other".
+When the value of plan assets is greater than the value of the obligations, the positive difference is recognised under "Other assets."